 - blue merle

-Blue merle Australian Shepherds are very popular, while black puppies are often last to be picked from a liter.
+Blue merle Australian Shepherds are very popular, while black puppies are often last picked from a litre.

 Herding is hard work that requires a lot of energy and attention.
-Long tails and ears could prevent the Aussies from doing their job properly.
-That is the main reason why many Shepherds docked tails and ears of their dogs.
-It really helped the dogs avoid injuries while herding cattle.
+Long tails and ears could prevent the Aussies from doing their job correctly.
+That is the main reason many Shepherds docked their dogs’ tails and ears.
+It helped the dogs avoid injuries while herding cattle.
 Today, some Australian Shepherds are born with naturally bobbed tails.

 Australian Shepherds are incredibly intelligent, needing to anticipate the movements of whatever they are herding.
 They are also very active and need daily activity to stay healthy.
-If your Australian Shepherd does not engage in herding, they are able to do a number of other jobs that will provide the mental and physical stimulation they need.
-These animals are not just devoted companions.
+If your Australian Shepherd does not engage in herding, they can do several other jobs to provide the mental and physical stimulation they need.
+These animals have not just devoted companions.
 Their extraordinary problem-solving skills allow them to become brilliant search and rescue dogs.
-Plus, the Aussies make great therapy dogs.
+Plus, the Aussies make excellent therapy dogs.

 It’s well known that the Aussies like physical activity very much.
 Swimming is one of their favourite activities.
-In fact, most Australian Shepherds love to swim.
+Most Australian Shepherds love to swim.
 Your Aussie may be afraid of water at first.
 But the dog will soon overcome its fears and become an excellent swimmer.

-If you are planning to bring the Aussie home, you should know that this dog is not just a good swimmer, it is an excellent jumper as well.
+If you are planning to bring the Aussie home, you should know that this dog is not just a good swimmer but an excellent jumper.
 The Australian Shepherd can jump as high as 90-120 cm.
 Keep this information in mind when you start building a fence.